 In the pastoral year 2003-2004 we celebrated our Golden Jubilee and after 25 years of worshipping in the Aloysius College and a short stay at the Christ the King church in Mariahoeve, we moved into our own permanent church building in December 2003.
 We shared this building at Bezuidenhoutseweg 157 with the Dutch parish of Our Lady of Good Counsel but on December 2nd 2007 The Church of Our Saviour became the full owner of the church.

 After a period of extensive renovation, the ‘Official Opening’ of our new Pastoral Centre took place on Saturday 29th October 2011.
 It was a weekend of celebration since on Sunday 30th October we had a Mass and reception for Fr.
 Sjaak’s Silver Jubilee of his ordination.

 Our Pastoral Centre is used by many different parish and non-parish groups and the Atrium and bar areas can be rented for various functions.
 This way we hope to cover some costs.

 Our Parish is truly international.
-In January 2014 we had about 1200 registered families.
-People come from every continent and some 97 different nationalities to worship and work together as one body, and it is this that helps to create the lively spirit which exists in the Church of Our Saviour.
+To date, we have about 1700 registered families.
+People come from every continent and around 97 different nationalities worship and work together as one body.
+It is this that helps create the lively spirit which exists in the Church of Our Saviour.

 1895 – Our Lady of Good Counsel